-If you’re to choose the perfect surfboard for kids, it might probably be the South Bay Board Co Guppy Funboard.
+If you’re to choose the perfect surfboard for beginners or kids, it might probably be the South Bay Board Co Guppy Funboard.
 It is a decent surfboard to groom your kids into an expert surfer.

 The Guppy board is available in two sizes – 6’ and 8’ – and two colors – pink and blue.
 Your kids are safer during wipe out, thanks to its soft deck, included leash and soft plastic fins.